 February 10, 2016 - March 02, 2016

 In this advanced webinar, participants will learn how to acquire, use, and derive NDVI imagery from Landsat and MODIS.
-Weekly webinars will include lectures, hands-on demonstrations of exercises, and written instructions on how to conduct the exercises.
-The exercises will use QGIS, a cross-platform open source GIS application.
-Each session will guide participants through the exercises, however to achieve the course learning objectives, participants should expect to spend additional time outside the webinars.
-There will be homework to complete after each exercise, which is required to be eligible for a completion certificate.
+Weekly webinars include lectures, hands-on demonstrations of exercises, and written instructions on how to conduct the exercises.
+The exercises use QGIS, a cross-platform open source GIS application.
+Each session guides participants through the exercises, however, to achieve the course learning objectives, participants should expect to spend additional time outside the webinars.
+There is a homework assignment to complete after each exercise.

 Learn how to create NDVI imagery, time series, and anomaly maps using NASA data including:

 - Acquiring Landsat and MODIS imagery

 - Creating NDVI images from Landsat